 GDP, PPP, Current International Dollar (in millions) - This indicator provides values for Gross Domestic Product (GDP) expressed in current international dollars, converted by purchasing power parity (PPP) conversion factor.
 GDP is the sum of gross value added by all resident producers in the economy plus any product taxes and minus any subsidies not included in the value of the products.
 PPP conversion factor is a spatial price deflator and currency converter that eliminates the effects of the differences in price levels between economies.
 From April 2020, “GDP: linked series (current LCU)” [NY.GDP.MKTP.CN.AD] is used as underlying GDP in the local currency unit so that it is in line with the time series of PPP conversion factors for GDP, which are extrapolated with linked GDP deflators.
 Data shown for Chinese Taipei are from a different source and may not be strictly comparable with the data shown for all other APEC economies.
 Data for Chinese Taipei in 2023 is an estimate.
 Data shown are in current international dollars, in millions.
 APEC aggregate is a sum based on data available.

-GDP, PPP, Constant 2017 International Dollar (in millions) - PPP GDP is gross domestic product converted to international dollars using purchasing power parity rates.
+GDP, PPP, Constant 2021 International Dollar (in millions) - PPP GDP is gross domestic product converted to international dollars using purchasing power parity rates.
 An international dollar has the same purchasing power over GDP as the US dollar has in the United States.
 GDP is the sum of gross value added by all resident producers in the economy plus any product taxes and minus any subsidies not included in the value of the products.
 It is calculated without making deductions for depreciation of fabricated assets or for depletion and degradation of natural resources.
-Data shown are in constant 2017 international dollars, in millions.
-APEC aggregate is a sum based on data available.
+Data shown are in constant 2021 international dollars, in millions (except for Chinese Taipei, which has data shown in constant 2017 international dollars).
+APEC aggregate is a sum based on data available (note that data for Chinese Taipei was rebased prior to calculating this aggregate).

 GDP per capita, Current USD - GDP per capita is gross domestic product divided by midyear population.
 GDP is the sum of gross value added by all resident producers in the economy plus any product taxes and minus any subsidies not included in the value of the products.
 It is calculated without making deductions for depreciation of fabricated assets or for depletion and degradation of natural resources.
 Data shown are in current US dollars.
 APEC aggregate is a weighted average based on Total Population.